dodiyatejas21-ux/Nmap-Network-Scanning-and-Enumeration-Lab/README.md

 ### Result
 The Nmap scans successfully collected information about the Metasploitable 2 target, including its open ports, services, and operating system details.

+## Step 9: Conclusion
+This project provided practical knowledge of Nmap network scanning and enumeration techniques.
+The scans were successfully performed on the authorized Metasploitable 2 lab machine using different Nmap commands.

+The project helped in understanding host discovery, port scanning, service and version detection, OS detection, NSE vulnerability scanning, and aggressive scanning.

+Overall, Nmap is a useful tool for identifying network information and analyzing the security posture of systems in an authorized environment.

+## Step 10: Final Result

+The Nmap Network Scanning and Enumeration Lab was successfully completed on the authorized Metasploitable 2 target.

+### Final Findings

+- Target IP: 192.168.126.131
+- Host was successfully discovered.
+- Open ports were identified.
+- Running services and their versions were detected.
+- The target operating system was identified as Linux 2.6.X.
+- NSE scripts were used for basic vulnerability checking.
+- Aggressive scanning was performed to collect detailed information.

+### Final Outcome
+The project successfully demonstrated the practical use of Nmap for network discovery, port scanning, service enumeration, OS detection, and security analysis in an authorized lab environment.